 The split in the field of psychology may cause confusion, but there might be benefits to continuing to treat OCD and other disorders under the umbrella of anxiety.
 Mental health professionals often overlook screening for disorders that are not officially anxiety disorders but have strong symptoms of anxiety, according to Dr. Shanthi Mogali, Director of Psychiatry at Mountainside Treatment Facility.
 These include OCD and post-traumatic stress disorder [PTSD].
 By including these disorders under the umbrella of anxiety, people might be more likely to receive the treatment they need.
 Fortunately treatments for anxiety disorders and OCD tend to be similar.

 To be both inclusive and mindful of the APA’s decision, we made a comprehensive list of the different types of anxiety disorders.
-We also included suggestions from Andrea G. Batton, Director of the Maryland Anxiety Center, based on her clinical experience and knowledge of the DSM.
+We also included suggestions from Andrea G. Batton, Director of the Maryland Anxiety Center, based on her clinical experience and knowledge of DSM-5 anxiety disorders.

 Generalized Anxiety Disorder [GAD]